llynn3/Make-Some-Noise/README.md

 ## API and Data Sample

-The primary API will be Spotify.
-This allows to access music catalogs, manage libraries, get recommendations and more.
+The primary API will be TasteDive.
+This allows to access music artist info, songs, videos and recommendations of similar artists.
 Not sure if it will return any album pictures.

 ## API Data Sample